The Entrepreneurship Hatchery ☰

 Infill density is the setting that determines how strong a part is.
 A completely solid part will be the most durable .
 However, we recommend that you determine how strong it needs to be first before requesting 100% infill as this can result unnecessary usage of material.
 Another option is to keep the infill density lower, but increase the wall thickness.

-The printer can be accurate to 12.5 microns (X direction), 12.5 microns (Y direction) and 5 microns (Z direction).
+The printers can be accurate to 12.5 microns (X direction), 12.5 microns (Y direction) and 5 microns (Z direction).
 For more information on the resolution of the Ultimaker, please click here.

-What is the build volume for the Ultimakers?
+What is the build volume for the printers?

 The build volume is 223 by 223 by 205 mm.
 However, parts that are close to these dimensions are more difficult to print and may not turn out as well.